Efficient Data Representation by Selecting Prototypes with Importance Weights: Introduction

-\eat{For instance, our method finds that the income of an individual is primarily affected by his early childhood and occupation.
-Occupation is natural to think of, but it is interesting that early childhood was selected as the most important factor given 39 other possibilities.
-However, this interesting insight can be justified by a recent article in the Atlantic \cite{poor20}, which talks about the significant decrease in social mobility in the 2000s.
-We can thus obtain and recover socially impactful insights at low cost, which could be a starting point for deeper investigations in the future.}

-Our additional requirement of learning non-negative weights does not maintain the submodularity of the objective as in L2C.
-In fact, we see our work as addressing one of the open questions laid out in \cite{Kim16} and we quote, "For future work, we hope to further explore the properties of L2C such as the effect of the choice of kernel, and weaker conditions on the kernel matrix for submodularity."
-To this end, we show that having non-equal weights for the prototypes eliminates any additional conditions on the kernel matrix but at the expense of abandoning submodularity.
-However, we show that the resultant set function is still weakly submodular for which we provide a standard greedy and a fast ProtoDash algorithm.
-Our main algorithm ProtoDash, which although has slightly worse performance bounds than ProtoGreedy is much faster than it with its performance in practice being virtually indistinguishable, as is seen in the experiments.
-We provide approximation guarantees for both of these methods.
-For interested readers, analysis of time complexity is provided in the Appendix.
+\eat{Our requirement of learning weights for prototypes does not maintain the submodularity of the objective as in L2C.} Additionally, we see our work as addressing one of the open questions laid out in \cite{Kim16} and we quote, \emph{"For future work, we hope to further explore the properties of L2C such as the effect of the choice of kernel, and weaker conditions on the kernel matrix for submodularity."} To this end, we show that having unequal weights for the prototypes eliminates any additional conditions on the kernel matrix but at the expense of forgoing submodularity.
+However, we show that the set function is still weakly submodular for which we present a greedy algorithm ProtoGreedy and a fast ProtoDash algorithm.
+Our main algorithm ProtoDash is much faster that ProtoGreedy both in theory and in practice.
+Though it has slightly loose theoretical bounds compared to ProtoGreedy, their performance in practice are virtually indistinguishable as observed in our experiments.
+We provide approximation guarantees for both these methods as well as analyze their execution time.

-We would like to emphasize that the additional non-negativity constraint on weights precludes us from directly leveraging the results of \cite{weaksub} or \cite{Kim16}.
-We need to explicitly prove that the set function is weakly submodular and reestablish all the guarantees established in \cite{weaksub} as they do not directly follow.
-This is a key point which is discussed in more detail in Section \ref{sec:relatedwork}.